 In addition to his mathematical endeavors, he also explored and contributed to other disciplines, such as physics, linguistics and philosophy.

 In 2012, the conference “7½: An international colloquium in honor of Professor Yuri Manin for his 75th birthday” took place at IHES, a location that emphasized his connection and that of his students with the French school of mathematics.
 The Institute remembers him fondly.

-The Max Planck Institute will hold a memorial event for Yuri Ivanovich Manin on Friday, January 13, from 16:00 – 17:30h (CET).
-The ceremony will be opened by Maxim Kontsevich.
-The mathematical community and friends are welcome to attend in person or online:
+The Max Planck Institute held a memorial event for Yuri Ivanovich Manin on Friday, January 13, which was opened opened by Maxim Kontsevich.

 Photo: © Jean-François Dars